IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 Architecture Board (IAB), the appeals chain, the process for making and confirming IETF and IAB appointments, the IETF Nominating Committee (NomCom), the Internet Research Task Force (IRTF), or ISOC's memberships in or support of other organizations.
+(TODO: explicitly mention liasion relationships? -JLH)

 ## Operating Agreement with the Internet Society

-The Operating Agreement (OA) between the IETF LLC and ISOC is also out of scope for this document, however this document depends heavily on the OA and will refer to it for certain aspects of the legal relationship between the IETF LLC and ISOC.
+The Operating Agreement (OA) between the IETF LLC and ISOC {{IETF-LLC-OA}}
+is also out
+of scope for this document, however this document depends on the OA and will refer to it for certain aspects of the legal relationship between the IETF LLC and ISOC.
 The OA was developed between legal representatives of the IETF and ISOC and includes all